 Unlike Disneyland, Disney California Adventure is very much a one-day park.
 That’s not to say you couldn’t spend more days there—especially if you wanted to experience rides multiple times, were visiting during a festival, or like to sleep in—but just to say you can almost fully experience it in a single day during all but the busiest times of the year.

-While 2019 will bring Jessie’s Critter Carousel and Inside Out Emotional Whirlwind, these rides will probably only add less than 30 minutes of time to your day.
+While 2019 brought Jessie’s Critter Carousel and Inside Out Emotional Whirlwind, these rides haven’t added much to the park.
 The real changes are expected in 2020—or maybe later—when we’ll start to see what the new Marvel-themed land has to offer.
 Until then, here’s our one-day itinerary for Disney California Adventure.

 Tips For Touring Disney California Adventure